Kanye West Attacks Drake in Twitter Tirade

 It appears Kanye simply wants to put their disagreements behind them.
 He even said he had "been trying to meet with [Drake] for 6 months."

 Then, in a sudden twist of events, Kanye shared that Drake had "finally" called him.
 "Mission accomplished," West wrote.
+He didn't elaborate further on what the two men discussed.

+Hopefully, this means there is no more beef between the pair.
+Although, Kanye said he did not give Drake clearance for the track.

 Don't miss E!
 News every weeknight at 7, only on E!